-Probably the rarest of all the TFTD units.
+One of the less common TFTD units.
 They resemble a giant nautilus that move backwards, with their tentacles facing the front.

-They have fairly decent stats they don't seem to move around much, preferring instead to 'camp' a particular location and use their good reflexes to tag intruders with their particle cannon, which seems to be roughly equivalent to the SWS Gauss Cannon making it fairly decent at cracking X-COM armour.
+They have fairly decent stats they don't seem to move around much, preferring instead to 'camp' a particular location and use their good reflexes to tag intruders with their particle cannon, which seems to be roughly equivalent to the Sonic Cannon making it fairly decent at cracking X-COM armour.

 Amongst the aliens, the Xarquid feature some of the higher end external armour, making low powered weapons ineffective.
 Being a 2x2 unit it is however very vulnerable to explosives or stun damage.

 Xarquids are found in the company of Gillmen on underwater missions, and occasionally in the company of Mixed Crew on land missions (likely a design oversight).
 They can also be found on the second and third levels of T'leth.